-This last year has blown my mind….travelling the world learning from some of the greats in person as well as speaking at my first US conference then spending the Summer months in Spain and going into the autumn launching Meditate Your Mind and selling out and needing a waiting list.
-This whole year has been a humbling and amazing experience and I’d like to Thank you all of you who joined me on the maiden voyage of MYM, everyone of you who sent me an emails, who were there at each step of this year and those of you cheering me on….
-Wow – I have loved sharing every second with you !!
+This last year has blown my mind; travelling the world, learning from some of the greats in person, as well as speaking at my first US conference, then spending the summer months in Spain, going into the autumn launching Meditate Your Mind, and selling out and needing a waiting list.
+This whole year has been a humbling and amazing experience, and I’d like to thank all of you who joined me on the maiden voyage of MYM, every one of you who sent me emails, who were there at each step of this year and those of you cheering me on.
+Wow – I have loved sharing every second with you!!
+You are awesome!!

 And here is the story again for those of you that missed it.